Wine Courses FAQ

 How many wines will I taste?

-At each evening course you will generally taste at least 7 wines per night.
-In the full day courses, you will taste between 12 and 16 wines throughout the day.
+You will have guided tastings of between 12 and 16 wines throughout the day.
 At Fine Vintage we are well known for the benchmark quality wines we pour.

 Can I participate in the course without tasting the wine?